litec-lectures/litec-workspace/setup/01_GitSetup.md

 ---

-## Personal Access Token (PAT) for GitHub
+## External Access

-**Ok, ok, I confess - I lied!**
+### Personal Access Token (PAT) for GitHub [OPTIONAL]

-You are not done yet!
-For external access to your github repositories you need to setup a PAT (Personal Access Token) for authentication.
+One way for external access to your github repositories is to create a PAT (Personal Access Token) for authentication.

 1. (Re)visit github.com (sign in - if you aren't already), and click on the upper right corner on your avatar.
 2. Choose `Settings`.